Jbleezy/BO2-Reimagined/README.md

 ### Trample Steam
 * No longer gets destroyed from kills
 * Gets destroyed after activating 15 times
-* Uses fast cooldown when player activates
+* Does fast cooldown when player activates

 ### Head Chopper
 * No longer gets destroyed from kills